Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-docker.md

     CFG_QUERY_PORT: "27016"
 ```

-**NOTE: Even though changing the ports is possible, it is currently not supported by the game!**
+!!! danger "**NOTE**" Even though changing the ports is possible, it is currently not supported by the game!

 ## Starting the container